namuol/prefix-lite/README.md

 Autoprefix was never really meant to run client-side; bundling it will add **several megabytes** to your bundle size.

+## Why not just use -prefix-free, et al?

+`-prefix-free` is an awesome solution, but wont solve your problem if you want to serve static CSS that is immediately-viewable; furthermore, if you serve your CSS over HTTPS, many browsers will throw security exceptions.

 ## License

 MIT